2023 Guide to AOTS Industry-Academia collaborative Programs (English)

 Details of the Industry-Academia collaborative programs

-(Example) Automation, AI, IoT, robotics, information security, big data processing, next-generation automotive-related, mechatronics, steel structure design, carbon recycling, clean energy, optical and quantum technology, biotechnology, nanotechnology and materials.
+(Example) Automation, AI, IoT, robotics, information security, big data processing, next-generation automotive-related, mechatronics, digital manufacturing technology, carbon recycling, clean energy, optical and quantum technology, biotechnology, nanotechnology and materials, and expertise which will contribute to the business activities as well as industrial development of other fields

 (Example) Introductions to companies and products, advantages of employment with Japanese and Japan-affiliated companies (career development, advantages in treatment), language skills for communication after employment